-- 3.4.1 By law, gaming-related advertising, including artwork displayed on gaming terminals, must: - not be indecent or offensive - be based on fact - not be false, deceptive or misleading. - 3.4.2 Artwork on gaming terminals must have regard to the code of ethics adopted by the Australian Association of National Advertisers (aana.com.au/self-regulation/codes/). - 3.4.3 Artwork must not give the impression that gambling is a reasonable strategy for financial betterment.
+- 3.4.1 By law, gaming-related advertising, including artwork displayed on gaming terminals, must: - not be indecent or offensive - be based on fact - not be false, deceptive or misleading. - 3.4.2 Artwork on gaming terminals must have regard to the Code of Ethics adopted by the Australian Association of National Advertisers (http://aana.com.au/self-regulation/codes/). - 3.4.3 Artwork must not give the impression that gambling is a reasonable strategy for financial betterment. - 3.4.4 Gaming terminal display/attract screens are encouraged to have Responsible Gambling messages where possible, in line with the Queensland Responsible Gambling Code of Practice and associated product specific resource manuals. - 3.4.5 The functions and services provided by the gaming terminal must be clearly communicated to users.
+Written instructions must be in English, or other official language.
+Other language(s) can be made available via a player selectable option.
+However, the gaming terminal must default to English when a period of 60 seconds has elapsed since the end of the last patron interaction.
+All available language(s), including words/characters, must be grammatically and syntactically correct.
+In addition, languages other than English requires NAATI translation or equivalent. - 3.4.6 If dispensed tickets, vouchers or receipts are vulnerable to environmental conditions, the receipt must include short storage and handling messages as applicable (e.g. 'Do not store with plastic-print may fade' or 'Do not store in direct sunlight'). - 3.4.7 All dispensed tickets, vouchers and receipts must display required statutory and responsible Gambling messaging.

-- 3.4.4 Gaming terminal display/attract screens are encouraged to have responsible gambling messages where possible, in line with the Queensland Responsible Gambling Code of Practice and associated product-specific resource manuals. - 3.4.5 The functions and services provided by the gaming terminal must be clearly communicated to users.
-Written instructions must be grammatically and syntactically correct.
-The default language presented to users must be English. - 3.4.6 If dispensed tickets, vouchers or receipts are vulnerable to environmental conditions, the receipt must include short storage and handling messages as applicable (e.g. 'Do not store with plastic-print may fade' or 'Do not store in direct sunlight'). - 3.4.7 All dispensed tickets, vouchers and receipts must display required statutory and responsible gambling messaging. - 3.4.8 Artwork that contains the word 'casino' will only be permitted to be used in Queensland casinos. - 3.4.9 Artwork must not promote the consumption of alcohol while gambling. - 3.4.10 Touch screen button icons must be sufficiently separated to reduce chances of the wrong icon being selected due to miscalibration or parallax errors. - 3.4.11 The functions of all physical or touch screen buttons must be clearly indicated, preferably on the button.
+- 3.4.8 Artwork that contains the word "Casino" will only be permitted to be used in Queensland casinos. - 3.4.9 Artwork must not promote the consumption of alcohol while gambling. - 3.4.10 Touch screen button icons must be sufficiently separated to reduce chances of the wrong icon being selected due to mis-calibration or parallax errors. - 3.4.11 The functions of all physical or touch screen buttons must be clearly indicated, preferably on the button.
 There must be no hidden or undocumented buttons or touch points anywhere on the screen. - 3.4.12 Artwork that makes use of stickers containing pertinent information must use stickers that will not shrink or peel with time or heat.
 These stickers must not be easily removed.